For more information contact:

 Letters of Recommendation

-The hiring department refers to BPPM 60.16 to determine whether or not the position requires a preemployment background check.
+The hiring department should follow the appointment authority requirements and refer to BPPM 60.16 for guidance on which positions require a preemployment background check.
 HRS is available to provide assistance.

-If a background check is required, the hiring manager and/or personnel administrator must notify HRS prior to recruitment and when a candidate or candidates are identified.
+If a background check is required, the HR Partner/Academic HR Partner must notify HRS prior to recruitment and when a candidate or candidates are identified.

-HRS is responsible for initiating and processing the background checks.
+HRS is responsible for processing the background checks.

 The appointing authority selects an applicant to fill the vacancy.

 The appointing authority communicates with the Office of the Provost regarding the selection of the applicant.
-HRS and the Office of the Provost receive an alert regarding the selected applicant when the hiring manager enters the selection information into OPDRS.
-The hiring manager is responsible for ensuring that the status of all applicants is updated accurately in OPDRS.
+HRS and the Office of the Provost receive an alert regarding the selected applicant when the HR Partner/Academic HR Partner enters the selection information into Workday.
+The HR Partner/Academic HR Partner is responsible for ensuring that the status of all applicants is updated accurately in Workday.

 The department follows standard processes regarding faculty appointments as outlined in Faculty Manual Section III, Initial Appointment.